kovidgoyal/rapydscript-ng/README.md

 1. Support set literals

+1. Support python style string literals, with full unicode escapes and the raw literal syntax.

 1. The command line interface has been cleaned up with many new options and improved modularization/robustness.
 The test suite is now run automatically on Travis for continuous integration.
 I also took the opportunity to get rid